kjkoster/martin-junior-700-fogger-DMX/README.md

 Testing is probably best done using a DMX console.
 If you have a second Raspberry Pi and RS-485 HAT, you can also use that to generate the test signals.
 Keep in mind that actual console signals are more messy that programmatic ones.

+The photo shows how we tested: the second Raspberry Pi acted as DMX console, with crocodile clamps to connect.

 ![Testing DMX from a second raspberry pi](images/dmx-testing.jpg)